Hooks

 }

-Try putting the above to your config, running Nushell and moving around your filesytem.
+Try putting the above to your config, running Nushell and moving around your filesystem.
 When you change a directory, the PWD

 environment variable changes and the change triggers the hook with the previous and the current values stored in before